datatheorem/TrustKit/docs/getting-started.md

 must be manually triggered: the server's trust object, which contains its certificate chain, needs to be retrieved or built before being passed to the [`TSKPinningValidator` class](https://datatheorem.github.io/TrustKit/documentation/Classes/TSKPinningValidator.html) for validation.
+Apple has released a
+[technical note describing how the server's trust object can be retrieved][https://developer.apple.com/library/ios/technotes/tn2232/_index.html] for the various network APIs (`NSStream`, `CFNetwork`, etc.) available on iOS and OS X.

-`TSKPinningValidator` returns a `TSKTrustDecision` which describes whether the SSL connection should be allowed or blocked, based on the App's SSL pinning policy.
+`TSKPinningValidator` then returns a `TSKTrustDecision` which describes whether the SSL connection should be allowed or blocked, based on the App's SSL pinning policy.

  The following connections require manual pin validation: